austinzheng/clojure-firefly/README.md

 - Integration with redis
 - View either a single blog post or any range of posts
+- View a compact list of all posts ('archive')
 - Create, edit, preview, and delete blog posts
+- Add tags to blog posts; users can see all posts for a tag
 - Log in as administrator to manage blog

 ## To Be Done